To go for it, or not to go for it, that is the question –

 If the change is something that literally feels good and feels right in your gut, then it is absolutely worth whatever you have to do to get it.
 That feeling means it is right.

 There will be struggles, doubts, and obstacles (just like any situation including the current one you want to change).
-But you put the same energy and attention trying to maintain the status quo as you do changing paths.
+But you put the same energy and attention trying to maintain the status quo as you do change paths.
 And changing your path is more exciting, fulfilling and hopeful.

 Read Donna Bailey’s “Why can’t we JUST DO IT?”